martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 ### NEUBIAS F1000Research Gateway
-The gateway for all papers connected to BioImage Analysis tools, reviews and so on.
-The F1000Research is curently the best choice for Open Science publishing - everything is availabel from start, opn peer reviewd and with data and codes (wher relevant).
+The gateway for all papers connected to BioImage Analysis tools, reviews, and so on.
+The F1000Research is currently the best choice for Open Science publishing - everything is available from start, open peer reviewed and with data and codes (where relevant).
 [f1000research.com/NEUBIAS](https://f1000research.com/NEUBIAS)

 ## Books (open access)
- * [Quantitative Bioimaging](https://www.bioimagingguide.org/) - This book is a collaborative effort from experts in biology, imaging, image analysis, and data management, interpretation, and presentation.
+ * **Quantitative Bioimaging** [english version](https://www.bioimagingguide.org/)/[czech version](https://cs.bioimagingguide.org/) - This book is a collaborative effort from experts in biology, imaging, image analysis, and data management, interpretation, and presentation.
 Our tips and recommendations come from real experiences training and working with biologists who are beginners to bioimaging and bioimage analysis.
  * [Bioimage Data Analysis Workflows (Kota Miura, Nataša Sladoje)](https://link.springer.com/book/10.1007/978-3-030-22386-1)
  * [Introduction to Bioimage Analysis (Pete Bankhead)](https://bioimagebook.github.io/)
  * [Analyzing fluorescence microscopy images with ImageJ (Pete Bankhead)](https://petebankhead.gitbooks.io/imagej-intro/content/)